medcelerate/VDJTouchEngine/readme.md

 - Add support for audio buffer injection. - Done
 - Add ability for exposing parameters for control through effects panel - In Progress
 - Add support for BPM control
-- Add support for video buffer injection - Readon works, writing does not yet
+- Add support for video buffer injection - Readon works, writing does not yet.
+Workaround is to use spout to pull the video back into virtualDJ.
 - Add better async file loading support
 - Add support for dyanmic sample rate
 - Add support for system controlled framerates